Waris Ali Mirza

 Sayyid Waris Ali Mirza Khan Bahadur (ওয়ারিস আলী মির্জা; 14 November 1901 – 20 November 1969) was the last Nawab of Murshidabad before a prolonged interregnum caused by a succession dispute within the family that was only resolved in 2014 by the Indian Supreme Court.
 He succeeded his father, Wasif Ali Mirza.

 Biography

-Waris Ali was born on 14 November 1901 at Murshidabad as the eldest son of Wasif Ali Mirza by his first wife Sultan Dulhan Faghfur Jahan Begum Sahiba.
+Waris Ali was born on 14 November 1901 at Murshidabad as the eldest son of Wasif Ali Mirza by his first wife Sultan Dulhan Faghfur Jahan.
 Waris Ali's maternal grandfather was Wala Kadir Sayyid Husain Ali Mirza Bahadur.

 Waris Ali ruled for ten years, from 1959 until his death on 20 November 1969 at Calcutta.
 Although he left three sons and three daughters, there was a long interregnum following his death because of succession dispute caused by his children's disinheritance for a variety of reasons.

 In August 2014 the Indian Supreme Court ruled that Mohammed Abbas Ali Mirza, a nephew of Waris Ali Mirza, was the fourth Nawab of Murshidabad in August 2014.